malteschoen/pttModelStudies/README.md

 <summary> [CLICK TO EXPAND AND VIEW] </summary>

 Traditionally, the inverse of the relaxation time lambda has been interpreted as 'a critical deformation rate at which interesting things happen'.
 These interesting things are:
-- For a plot of steady-state shear viscosity over shear rate, the inverse of the relaxation time lambda (or B, if a Carreau-style model is employed) sits right between the (first) Newtonian plateau region and the shear-thinning region.
-If extrapolations from both regions are made (which are straight lines in the log-log plot yet follow power-law equations), the intersection point is at the inverse of lambda.
+- For a plot of steady-state shear viscosity over shear rate, the inverse of the relaxation time lambda (or B, if a Carreau-style model is employed) is the critial shear rate $\dot{\gamma}_{crit}$ that delineates the (first) Newtonian plateau region and the shear-thinning region.
+If extrapolations from both regions are made (which are straight lines in the log-log plot yet follow power-law equations), the intersection point is found at the critical shear rate, which is 1/lambda.
-- For a plot of steady-state elongational viscosity over elongation rate, the inverse of the relaxation time lambda signifies the global maximum of the elongational viscosity.
+- For a plot of steady-state elongational viscosity over elongation rate, the global maximum of the elongational viscosity is found for a critical elongation rate $\dot{\epsilon}_{crit}$ of 1/lambda.

-Chapter 3 neatly illustrates this effect.
+Chapter 4 neatly illustrates this effect.

-If you now observe the results of chapter 4 instead, you will note that smaller value of epsilon appears to shift the curve towards higher deformation rates.
+If you now observe the results of chapter 5 instead, you will note that smaller value of epsilon appears to shift the curve towards higher deformation rates.
 In effect, the critical deformation rate is shifted.
-This effect can be expressed (and corrected for) using the following formula:
+This effect can be expressed (and corrected for) using the following formulae:

+$\dot{\gamma}_{crit} = \frac{1}{\lambda\sqrt{\epsilon}}$

-$ \dot{\gamma}_{interesting} = \dot{\epsilon}_{interesting} = \frac{1}{\lambda\sqrt{\epsilon}}$
+$\dot{\epsilon}_{crit} = \frac{1}{\lambda\sqrt{\epsilon}}$

 I recall at least one paper also applying this correction in discussing a curve of viscosity over deformation rate, yet cannot seem to recover that paper.
 It will be added in due time.